Read Exodus 5 – 7

 Pharaoh brashly questions: Who is the LORD (5:2)?
 God reveals Himself through specific object lessons — the ten plagues.
 God faithfully fulfills His promise to Abraham (6:6; 15:13-14).
 Egyptians in a river of blood.

-Moses' immediate reaction was to blame God, saying: Wherefore hast Thou so evil entreated (brought harm to) this people? why is it that Thou hast sent me?
-For since I came to Pharaoh to speak in Thy Name, he hath done evil to this people; neither hast Thou delivered Thy people (5:22-23).
+And Moses returned to the LORD, and said, Lord wherefore hast Thou so evil entreated this people? why is it that Thou hast sent me?
+For since I came to Pharaoh to speak in Thy name, he hath done evil to this people; neither hast Thou delivered Thy people at all (Ex.
+5:22-23).

 Thought for Today:

 Don't be surprised when Satan comes against you when you begin to serve the Lord.